-For appointment/promotion to the rank of professor in the tenure-track, the candidate must have a sustained record of professional achievements in teaching, scholarship, and service at an increasingly higher level.
-To demonstrate excellence, the candidate should be recognized nationally and/or internationally, as appropriate to the discipline.
-For appointment/promotion to the rank of professor in the non-tenure track, the candidate must have a sustained record of professional achievements in teaching and scholarship or teaching and service (professional or clinical) at an increasingly higher level, although some evidence of activity is expected in the remaining area, either service or scholarship, respectively.
+For appointment/promotion to the rank of professor in the tenure-track, the candidate must have a sustained record of professional achievements demonstrating excellence in teaching, scholarship, and service at an increasingly higher level.
+To demonstrate excellence, national and/or international recognition in one of the three areas as appropriate to the discipline is required.

+For appointment/promotion to the rank of professor in the non-tenure track, the candidate must have a sustained record of professional achievement demonstrating excellence in two of the three areas of teaching, scholarship or service at an increasingly higher level, with some evidence of activity is expected in the remaining area.
+National recognition in one of the three areas as appropriate to the discipline is required.